 This is a beginner's introduction to HTTP APIs in Postman.
-Complete this entire course to get started on your API journey with Postman, and claim your Introduction to Postman - HTTP APIs badge.
+Complete this entire course to get started on your API journey with Postman.
 Spelling and capitalization matter, so make sure to follow the instructions precisely.

 Prerequisites